Rodney Hogg: 1984–85 vs West Indies

 Hogg moved back to Victoria at the beginning of the 1984–85 summer.
 He had just become a father and wanted to be closer to his family.

 Hogg was picked in the Australian side for the first test and took 4–101.

 In the second his figures were 0–71 and 1–14.
-There was some talk Hogg might make a good Australian captain but Alan Border was appointed with Hogg as his vice captain.
+There was some talk Hogg might make a good Australian captain but Allan Border was appointed with Hogg as his vice captain.
 Hogg took 1–75 and 3–77 in the third test.
 He withdrew from a Shield game with a knee injury then took 2–96 and 0–40 in the fourth.
 That would be the last test Hogg played for Australia.
 He missed the fifth due to injury.

 Hogg was back in the Australian one day side following the fifth test, as vice captain.
 He played the majority of games but missed the first final.

-He also did not play in the World Championship of Cricket.
-Hogg was left out of the Australian squad to tour Sharjah in 1985 – Graeme Wood was appointed vice-captain instead.
-Hogg was also left out of the squad to tour England in 1985.
+Hogg did not play in the World Championship of Cricket and was left out of the Australian squad to tour Sharjah in 1985 – Graeme Wood was appointed vice-captain instead.

+In February 1985 Peter Hook in the Sydney Morning Herald felt Hogg should be picked on the squad to tour England in 1985 calling him "a matchwinner" although his "performances in England have been fairly lacklustre."
+However Hogg was overlooked.
 He had endured a relatively lean season – 15 first class wickets at 43.53.